azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 Our first approach was based on addressing the problem that with access to the DB, you could read all the records.
-This approach is going to be based on removing the ability to read arbitrary records from the DB.
+This approach is going to be based on removing the ability to read arbitrary records from the DB from the web server.
 To do that, we need to sever our application's access to the SQL database.

-We'll introduce a service oriented architecture; instead of our application directly executing SQL against the DB, we'll have a service, on it's own isolated machine, in the middle that exposes APIs like ``get_user_for_ssn`` and queries the DB for us.
-Now from our application server we have no credentials to the SQL database, no ability to ``SELECT * FROM users`` and walk off with the data -- it's critical that our service not expose any APIs that let an attacker run whatever SQL they want.
+We'll introduce a service oriented architecture.
+Instead of our application directly executing SQL queries against the DB, we'll have a service, on its own isolated machine, that exposes APIs like ``get_user_for_ssn`` and queries the DB for us.
+Instead of our web server having credentials for and a connection to the database, it now has a connection to this backend RPC server.
+This means the web server has no ability to execute ``SELECT * FROM users`` and walk off with the data.

 Ooops, except the space of SSNs is small enough that given our ``get_user_for_ssn`` method, one can just enumerate all possible SSNs and query